dzulfiqarfr/24.01_jakpost_charts/20210623_housing/README.md

 data from
 <a href="https://www.bi.go.id/id/publikasi/laporan/Pages/SHPR-Triwulan-I-2021.aspx" target="_blank">this link</a>.
 The data shows how house prices in 18 cities across the country have changed since 2002.
 The data is quarterly.
-You can read the metadata
+You can read the metadata at
 <a href="https://www.bi.go.id/id/statistik/Metadata/Survei/Documents/3-Metadata-SHPR-2016.pdf" target="_blank">this link</a>.

 However, the data stretches only as far back as 2012 and there are